 Rock could hardly be less appropriately named as its popularity is largely due to the long stretches of fine sandy beaches washed by the tidal waters of the Camel estuary.
 Rightly acclaimed as one of the major watersports centres in Cornwall with sailing, windsurfing, water skiing and canoeing.
 Visit Camel Ski School to book a wide variety of water sporting activities.

 The name Rock is thought to have originated from the rock quarry which was used as a source of ballast for sailing boats that had off loaded their cargo at Padstow harbour.
 There are several reasons why tourists are attracted to Rock, from the long fine sandy beach that, at low tide, continues round Brea Hill to the crescent bay at Daymer, to the vast range of water sports that are catered for.
 Not to mention the five star food and accommodation that can be found at Rock.

-The Black Tor ferry runs from Rock to Padstow all year round during daylight hours and there is a Water Taxi available.
-Out of the water Rock offers a range of shops for all your holiday needs.
+The Black Tor ferry runs from Rock to Padstow all year round during daylight hours and there is a Water Taxi which provides an evening service from Easter until the end of October.
+Out of the water, Rock offers a range of shops for all your holiday needs.